nextcloud/server/CONTRIBUTING.md

   - You can also filter by appending e. g. "state:open" to the search string.
   - More info on [search syntax within github](https://help.github.com/articles/searching-issues)
 * This repository ([core](https://github.com/owncloud/core/issues)) is *only* for issues within the ownCloud core code.
 This also includes the apps: files, encryption, external storage, sharing, deleted files, versions, LDAP, and WebDAV Auth
+* __SECURITY__: Report any potential security bug to security@owncloud.com following our [security policy](https://owncloud.org/security/) instead of filing an issue in our bug tracker
 * The issues in other components should be reported in their respective repositories:
   - [Android client](https://github.com/owncloud/android/issues)
   - [iOS client](https://github.com/owncloud/ios-issues/issues)